History of the Internet in Sweden: 1960s, 1970s and 1980s

 Initially, the Tanum Teleport ground station (in Tanumshede, Sweden) was jointly owned by Denmark, Finland, Norway and Sweden.
 The facility acted as a connection point when the Internet's predecessor ARPANET went international for the first time in the early 1970s.

 The Internet's predecessor, the ARPANET, carried its first packets in 1969 in the United States using data communication techniques invented and first-implemented by Donald Davies for the NPL network in the United Kingdom.
+The network research community formed the International Network Working Group (INWG) in 1972, of which Kjell Samuelson, a doctoral student at Stockholm University, was a member.
+The ARPANET grew rapidly and, in June 1973, the first connection outside the United States was a transatlantic satellite link to the Norwegian Seismic Array (NORSAR), via the Tanum Teleport Earth Station in Sweden.
+The following month, this connection was extended to Peter Kirstein's research group at University College London, which evolved into SATNET.

 In the 1960s, ASEA was commissioned by Vattenfall to create a computer-based monitoring system to reduce the risk of disturbances in Sweden's power grid.
 This grid was connected with those of Finland, Norway and Denmark.
 Up until then, the telephone was the main tool for engineers monitoring the power grid.
-For this purpose an ARPANET-like network, TIDAS, was now developed by ASEA, between 1972 and 1975.

-The TIDAS network included split horizon route advertisement, an innovation by Swedish researcher Torsten Cegrell that was soon built into the ARPANET and thus the Internet.
-It is a method of preventing routing loops.
-Patrik Fältström was a mathematics student in Stockholm in the early 1980s when he was hired to help build and test the infrastructure for the ARPANET.
-Generally speaking, the Swedish network started with colleges and universities and then expanded with purely commercial operators offering access first to large companies and, in 1994, to the general public.
+For this purpose an ARPANET-like network, TIDAS, was developed by ASEA between 1972 and 1975.
+The TIDAS network included split horizon route advertisement, an innovation to prevent routing loops developed by Swedish researcher Torsten Cegrell, which was soon built into the ARPANET and thus the Internet.

-The ARPANET grew, and in 1973 it was for the first time connected outside the United States.
-In June that year, a transatlantic satellite link connected ARPANET to the Norwegian Seismic Array (NORSAR), via the Tanum Teleport Earth Station in Sweden.

-The KOM system is central to the history of the Internet in Sweden.
+The KOM system became central to the history of the Internet in Sweden.
 In 1978, it was developed at the Stockholm Computer Center, by Jacob Palme and Torgny Tholerus.
 The KOM system was a Bulletin board system (BBS) where users could connect to a central computer and discuss with each other, play games and exchange files.
 From 1982, users of the KOM system could also send e-mails via a connection to ARPANET.

 In 1979, Televerket started its Datavision service (later called Videotex), to which people connected with modems and special software and subscriptions.
 It was offered commercially in 1982.
 Many large companies adopted the service, but otherwise it was not widely used.
 The service was discontinued in 1993.
 The first Swedish non-profit BBS was started in 1980 by the ABC-Club.
 An association for users of the ABC 80 home computer.

+Patrik Fältström was a mathematics student in Stockholm in the early 1980s when he was hired to help build and test the infrastructure for the ARPANET.